FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

-    TODO expand: Indirect measurement aims to solve an "inverse function problem", meaning (a part of) trial measurement output is prescribed, and the quantity of interest is (derived from) the input parameters of trial measurement that achieves the prescribed output.
+    TODO expand: Indirect measurement aims to solve an "inverse function problem", meaning (a part of) trial measurement output is prescribed, and the quantity of interest is (derived from) the input parameters of the trial measurement that achieves the prescribed output.
-    In general this is a hard problem, but if the unknown input parameter is just one-dimensional quantity, algorithms such as bisection do converge regardless of outputs seen.
+    In general this is a hard problem, but if the unknown input parameter is just one-dimensional quantity, algorithms such as bisection do converge for any possible set of outputs seen.
     We call any such algorithm examining one-dimensional input as "search".
     Of course, some exit condition is needed for the search to end.
     In case of Throughput, bisection algorithm tracks both upper bound